Factbox: What impact would a Biden presidency have on the auto industry?

 Automakers said the policy reversal saved them at least $1 billion in annual compliance costs but left the industry divided.

-Ford Motor Co, Honda Motor Co, Volkswagen AG VOWG_p.DE and others reached a compromise with California on emissions requirements, while General Motors Co, Toyota Motor Corp and Fiat Chrysler Automobiles NV sided with Trump in an effort to freeze out California and roll back emissions requirements.
+Ford Motor Co F.N, Honda Motor Co 7267.T, Volkswagen AG VOWG_p.DE and others reached a compromise with California on emissions requirements, while General Motors Co GM.N, Toyota Motor Corp 7203.T and Fiat Chrysler Automobiles NV FCHA.MI sided with Trump in an effort to freeze out California and roll back emissions requirements.

 Biden’s plan states he will work on fuel economy standards that go beyond those set up under the Obama administration, but has not provided additional details.
 A June plan by the Democratic-led U.S. House of Representatives proposes reductions of at least 6% per year, starting in 2026.